On the density of strongly minimal algebraic vector fields: Controlling the invariant horizontal subvarieties using a singularity

 \end{construction}

-The lifiting operator $v \mapsto v^{[1]}$ given by the first prolongation defined in Section 3.2 is not $\mathcal O_X$-linear (see Remark \ref{local-expression}) so is not of the form $\mathcal L_\nabla$.
-The key observation of this section is that this obstruction is lifted after passing to the normal bundle of any foliation containing $v$.
+The lifting operator $v \mapsto v^{[1]}$ given by the first prolongation defined in Section 3.2 is not $\mathcal O_X$-linear (see Remark \ref{local-expression}) so is not of the form $\mathcal L_\nabla$.
+This obstruction is lifted after passing to the normal bundle of any foliation containing $v$.